 There are local, convenient screening options available to you.

-- FIT (Fecal Immunochemical Test) Screening Cards offered at CCCHC.
-Free in the month of March
+- FIT (Fecal Immunochemical Test) Screening Cards offered at all CCCHC locations.
+The screening cards are free in the month of March.

 - Colonoscopies offered in Sakakawea Medical Center's fully equipped surgical space